lynnevin/exercise/docs.md

 This documentation describes how to use the Pavel automated toothbrush now.
+Change to master branch that does not conflict.

 Note that this toothbrush is totally safe to use for children, adults, pets, and wildlife and trees.